-The Malaysian model shares some of her personal eco-friendly practices and zero-waste tips which you can easily adopt into your daily life.
+The Malaysian model shares some of her personal eco-friendly practices and zero-waste tips which you can easily adapt into your daily life.

 Our world is over-polluted and we credit this to bad habits and ignorance.
 It’s a very common sight in Kuala Lumpur to see random bits of plastic wrappers, straws and drink containers scattered all over the streets.
 We can blame the government for not putting enough refuse bins around town, or having too little manpower in the clean-up department – but ultimately, the first blame lies with each of us, the consumers.